 Recognizing Suicide Warning Signs

-- Talking about feeling hopeless or having no reason to live
+- Having no reason to live

-- Talking about being a burden to others
+- Being a burden to others

-- Increasing use of alcohol or drugs
+- Increased use of alcohol or drugs

-- Withdrawing from friends, family, or social activities
+- Withdrawing from activities

 - Visiting or calling people to say goodbye